a-einstein/PortableShop/README.md

 * Release is now to GitHub with an automatic change summary.

 #### Known issues
-* Currently  for both platforms the application only works as a debug build.
 * On UWP local language setting does not work out properly.
 * Refresh of the shopping cart is not satisfactory.
 * On neither platform any of the toolbar icons are displayed correctly.